Diné Bahaneʼ: The First World or

-The Second World
+The Second World or

 First Woman, First Man, the Great-Coyote-Who-Was-Formed-in-the-Water, and the Coyote First Angry, followed by all the others, climbed up from the Dark World to the Second or Blue World.

 After arriving to the second world, the insect people sent scouts, which were plain locusts, to see if they could find anyone in the area.
 The scouts were first sent to the east and after two days, they returned and had not found anyone or anything yet.
 The scouts were then sent south to explore and they were once again not able to find anyone or anything.
 The scouts were sent on two more trips and after they had returned from their fourth trip, the camp of the Air Spirit people was visited by the Swallow people.

 They found a number of people already living there: bluebirds, blue hawks, bluejays, blue herons, and all the blue furred beings.
 The powerful swallow people lived there also.
 They lived in blue houses, scattered across a broad, blue plain.
 The houses were cone-shaped and they were tapered towards the top.
 The swallow people said to the Air-Spirit People, "You are welcome here among us."
 The Swallow people and Air-Spirit people then treated each other like they were all members of a single tribe, and for twenty-three days they all lived together in harmony.
 But on the night of the twenty-fourth day one of the Air-Spirit People approached the wife of the swallow chief and wished to sleep with her.